Glenn Youngkin: Change of transgender regulations

-Youngkin's actions are expected to face court challenges.
+Youngkin's actions were expected to face court challenges.
 Although the 2020 bill signed by Northam did not specify what Virginia's model policies for the treatment of transgender students should be, it stated that the policies should "address common issues regarding transgender students in accordance with evidence-based best practices" and that the policies should protect transgender students from bullying and harassment.
 Several legal scholars and Democratic politicians have argued that Youngkin's model policies fail to meet these criteria, and as a result, may be in violation of Virginia law.
 It has been reported that Youngkin's model policies may also be in violation of the Virginia Human Rights Act, which bans schools from discriminating on the basis of gender identity, and that Youngkin's policy mandating that students use restrooms corresponding with their biological sex may be unenforceable due to the 2020 court ruling in G.G. v.
 Gloucester County School Board, which mandates that students in Virginia be allowed to use restrooms corresponding with their gender identity.

 Shortly after the Youngkin administration's policy changes, several thousand students from over ninety Virginia schools protested the policies by engaging in walkouts.
 Organizers of the walkouts stated that the Youngkin administration's policies would "only hurt students in a time when students are facing unparalleled mental health challenges" and called them "a cruel attempt to politicize the existence of LGBTQIA+ students for political gain."

 In October 2022, the Youngkin administration placed its model policies, which were set to take effect that month, on hold pending further review.
 In March 2023, the administration confirmed that the policies were still under review and that no implementation date had been determined.